-Kids have many different kinds of strengths.
-Sometimes these strengths are obvious, like when a child is really good at drawing or playing sports.
-But some strengths can be harder to notice — like being a good listener or working well in groups.
+Kids have many different kinds of strengths, not just academic ones.
+Sometimes they’re obvious, like when a child is really good at drawing or playing sports.
+But other strengths can be harder to notice — like being a good listener or working well in groups.
+Kids who are strong in these areas often don’t get credit for it.

 Recognizing and talking about these strengths can help kids thrive.
 This is especially true for kids who are struggling in school.
 Use this list to help identify a child’s strengths.